 So now DrivenWoman was for me not just about my personal career development and happiness.
 It opened up a new realisation about how badly suited the old patriarchal structures are to women in the work place.
 And I’m not just talking about the need for flexible hours!

 I started to gather insights from our group meetings about how women work differently, what makes us all question ourselves so much and what we have to offer that is so different to men.
 I wanted to understand leading the feminine way.
 This was probably my biggest and most important discovery.
-And the route through to my ultimate goal at the company.

 I took the opportunity to make this the point where we would part with the old patriarchal structures and introduce a more matriarchal approach.